Submitty/submitty.github.io/_docs/developer/updating_dependencies.md

 1. [Submitty/RainbowGrades](https://github.com/Submitty/RainbowGrades)
 1. [Submitty/Tutorial](https://github.com/Submitty/Tutorial)

-Each of these dependencies are installed/updated as part of the process of running INSTALL_SUBMITTY.sh, which in-turn calls `.setup/bin/update_repos.sh` to either clone or update the repo as necessary.
+Each of these dependencies are installed/updated as part of the process of running install_submitty.sh, which in-turn calls `.setup/bin/update_repos.sh` to either clone or update the repo as necessary.
 The version that gets installed for each of these is defined in `.setup/bin/versions.sh`.
 Each of these are cloned into `${SUBMITTY_INSTALL_DIR}/GIT_CHECKOUT/`.
 Additionally, we do download the generated binaries for the appropriate version of Submitty/AnalysisTools into `${SUBMITTY_INSTALL_DIR}/SubmittyAnalysisTools` to avoid the expensive process of getting the whole stack toolchain to compile it on the spot.